Christmas might be over for another year, but now is the perfect time to get a jump on saving for next Christmas.

 Here are some steps you can take to prepare your finances for next Christmas.

 We have a free budget planner tool to help put you in control of your spending.
-You can keep track of your pay, benefits and regular outgoings all in one place.
-You can save your budget plan and return to it at any time.
+You can keep track of your pay, benefits and regular outgoings all in one place, and you can save your budget plan and return to it at any time.

 Once you’ve compared the money coming in to what you want to spend, there are several ways that you can put together a budget.
-One of the most simple and effective is an ‘envelope’ budget.
+One of the most simple and effective ways is to use an “envelope” budget.
 This simply means separating your money out into pots, or envelopes, for spending on different things.
 For example, you can create a pot each for household bills, food shopping and rent or mortgage payments.

 If you have money left over that you can afford to save, you could also create an extra pot for next year’s Christmas celebrations.